San peoples

 Map of modern distribution of "Khoisan" languages.
 The territories shaded blue and green, and those to their east, are those of San peoples.

 The San peoples (also Saan), or Bushmen, are the members of any of the indigenous hunter-gatherer cultures of southern Africa, and the oldest surviving cultures of the region.
+(Note: Some scholars contest that cultures and identities cannot be considered fixed or invariable, especially over such a long time period.)
 Some interpretations of the genetic analysis suggest divergence from other humans as early as 100,000 to 200,000 years ago.
-(Note: Some scholars contest that cultures and identities can't be considered fixed or invariable, especially over such a long time period.)
 Their recent ancestral territories span Botswana, Namibia, Angola, Zambia, Zimbabwe, Lesotho, and South Africa.

 The San speak, or their ancestors spoke, languages of the Khoe, Tuu, and Kxʼa language families, and can be defined as a people only in contrast to neighboring pastoralists such as the Khoekhoe and descendants of more recent waves of immigration such as the Bantu, Europeans, and South Asians.

 In 2017, Botswana was home to approximately 63,500 San, making it the country with the highest proportion of San people at 2.8%.
 71,201 San people were enumerated in Namibia in 2023, making it the country with the second highest proportion of San people at 2.4%.
+San is a pejorative Khoekhoe term that was adopted by Western anthropologists; the representatives of San peoples stated their preference in 2003 to be referred to as their respective nations.

 Definition

-The term "San" comes from the Khoekhoe language, where it has a long vowel and is spelled Sān.
-It means "foragers" and is used in a derogatory manner to describe people too poor to have cattle.
-Based on their hunter-gatherer lifestyle, the term has been applied to speakers of three distinct language families living between the Okavango River in Botswana and Etosha National Park in northwestern Namibia, extending up into southern Angola; central peoples of most of Namibia and Botswana, extending into Zambia and Zimbabwe; and the southern people in the central Kalahari towards the Molopo River, who together with the Khoekhoe are the last remnants of the previously extensive indigenous peoples of southern Africa.
+The San or Bushmen are the peoples of southern Africa who traditionally lived a hunter-gatherer lifestyle and spoke non-Bantu languages with click consonants (thus excluding the Twa, Kwisi and Cimba, but also the Kwadi and Damara).
+These include speakers of three distinct language families living between the Okavango River in Botswana and Etosha National Park in northwestern Namibia, extending up into southern Angola; central peoples of most of Namibia and Botswana, extending into Zambia and Zimbabwe; and the southern people in the central Kalahari towards the Molopo River, who together with the Khoekhoe are the last remnants of the previously extensive indigenous peoples of southern Africa.